-Struggling to save for a rainy day?
+Are you struggling to save for a rainy day?
 You are in good company.
-According to a 2015 survey by GoBankingRates, 49% of Americans had no savings, and only 29% had a $1,000 or more in their savings account.
-So if you’re one of the few who have managed to save $1,000 or more, congratulations.
+According to a 2015 survey by GoBankingRates, 49% of Americans had no savings, and only 29% had a $1,000 or more in their savings account, so if you’re one of the few who have managed to save $1,000 or more, congratulations.
 But now what?
 Squirreling away those dollars was hard enough.
-Finding an easy, stress-free way to invest those savings is another challenge altogether.
+Finding a comfortable, stress-free way to invest those savings is another challenge altogether.

 So what should you do with your little nest egg?